Skip to content

 Advanced Placement or International Baccalaureate Exams: Earning appropriate scores on an AP/IB Exam.

-- Score of 5 on the College Board AP Exam in Computer Science A
+• Score of 3, 4 or 5 on one of the following College Board AP exams:

 High School Coursework: